 Visit the Children's Science Center in Fairfax, Virginia, a small museum where families can explore STEM concepts through hands-on exhibits, activities, and experiments.
 Or go all-out and head to the Maryland Science Center in Baltimore.

 While escape rooms are all the rage, they're usually geared towards teens and adults.
-But Escapology in Fairfax, Virginia offers all five of its themed escape rooms in Kid Mode for ages 7 to 14.
+But Escapology in Fairfax, Virginia offers all five of its themed escape rooms in Kid Mode for ages 7-14.
 Parents can relax in Escapology's cozy lobby while the kids solve puzzles and clues to work their way out of the room.

-Writers James Smith, Drew Kristofik, and Jennifer Marino Walters contributed additional reporting.
+Writers James Smith, Drew Kristofik, and Christine Mooney contributed additional reporting.